Ricky-MY/The-Pictionary-Bot/README.md

 * 4. [Installation](#how-can-i-run-this-project)

 ### General Info
 This GitHub repository contains all files required to maintain the Pictionary mini-game bot for discord authored using the discord.py library.
 This is a recreation of the worlds renowned mini-game we all love, that is pictionary, into discord.
+This is written in the most simple and straight forward way with understandable directories.
 A game instance can be started on a channel basis.
 Custom prefixes has also been implemented.

 Started: 1/10/2020